kouks/gaem/docs/index.md

 You're then thrown out to the current `season` `hub` to look around.
 Different NPCs will want to talk to you and tell you what the heck you're supposed to be doing - `expeditions`.
 You do enough of `power level` 100 expeditions to get some currency, you team up (or not...) and beat the base Dungeon.
 You have a 105 `key` and some currency now.
 NPC tells you all about the `keys`.
 You first go to the `season` gear vendor and buy all the pieces (after running some more missions because you didn't have enough currency).
 This gear is 100 `power level` and it will take you through the entire `season`.
 If upgraded.
 Players who played in the previous `season` could just trade their upgraded gear pieces for the new `season` gear directly.

-You can also vendor for `season` specific `character upgrades` at 100 `power level`.

 You them team up (or not...) for your first `key`.
 You complete it just in time and you get a 100 `power level` `gemstone` - 100? that's useless!
 I already have 100 `power level` gear.
 That's fine - gemstones can be merged into higher tier ones, to up to a cap (more on this later).
 Anyway, you also get a 110 `key` now!
-And you get a `character upgrade` (as talked about previously) from the reward pool of that `season` at `105` power level!
+And you get a `jewel` (as talked about previously) from the reward pool of that `season` at `105` power level!

 You succesfully complete your second `key` and get a 105 `gemstone`.
 Now let's head to the smithy and apply this `gemstone` to one of our `season` gear pieces.
 Voila!
 Your're now slightly stronger and can have a shot at your 115 `key`.